rfracer/wedding-portal/README.md

 Project in very early development progress!

-This would be a wedding portal with companies that can add their offer.

 This will be a wedding portal where companies will have possibility to add their offer.
 On the other side clients will have access to list of companies in specific categories.

 ## Getting Started